July 18th - July 29th, 2018

-This summer, New York Stage Originals in collaboration with Vermont Musical Theatre Academy presents "CREATE", a musical theatre program offering aspiring performers the opportunity to participate in the world premiere workshop production of a new musical with Broadway Professionals.
+This summer, New York Stage Originals and Vermont Musical Theatre Academy presents "CREATE", a musical theatre program offering aspiring performers the opportunity to participate in a premiere workshop production of a new musical review with Broadway Professionals.

 Young Dr. Jekyll is undergoing further development and was recently presented in concert at the famed Feinstein's/54 Below Supper Club in Manhattan.
 This summer's workshop production will be the first time the show has been fully staged for public performance.

 Click Here for the article in Broadway World about the concert featuring several Broadway stars from shows such as Legally Blond, Annie, Big Fish, Motown, She Loves Me, Big River, Mystery of Edwin Drood, and West Side Story.

 Selected applicants will be in the "room where it happens" with NYC creative team and Broadway artists, as they develop the show from the page to the stage.
 In addition to private coachings and guest masterclasses, participants will perform alongside their Broadway mentors in this world premiere.

 Students Ages 12-22 encouraged to apply to audition.

 This Workshop will have two casts and two crews.
 Each cast will appear in three performances and provide off stage support for the others.

 Friday February 10th, 2017